-Existing spatio-temporal graph neural networks and transformer-based anomaly detection models effectively capture temporal and spatial dependencies when timestamps are reliable, but they typically omit explicit modeling of clock drift, synchronization offsets, jitter accumulation, and epoch-overflow events.
-Although irregular-time transformers, time-aware recurrent models, and event-based approaches handle non-uniform sampling, they generally treat timestamp irregularity as a sampling artifact and continue to assume semantically valid, monotonically ordered time.
-In contrast, the proposed \emph{STGAT} framework treats time corruption as a first-class phenomenon by modeling device-reported timestamps as deformable entities governed by clock dynamics and overflow behavior.
-By embedding clock-aware temporal features and leveraging graph attention to capture the spatial propagation of timing inconsistencies, STGAT enables principled detection of timing-layer failures, including Y2K38-related disruptions, that cannot be reliably identified by methods assuming timestamp integrity.
+Existing spatio-temporal graph neural networks and transformer-based anomaly detection methods capture temporal and spatial dependencies when timestamps are reliable, but do not explicitly handle clock drift, synchronization offsets, jitter accumulation, or epoch overflow events.
+Even models for irregular sampling treat timestamp irregularity as a sampling artifact, assuming monotonically ordered time.
+Recent STGNNs and transformer-based models can handle irregular sampling and temporal warping through time-aware attention, but they treat these as representation issues rather than as timing-layer corruption processes.
+STGAT’s novelty lies in explicitly modeling clock dynamics, synchronization offsets, jitter accumulation, and Y2K38-induced timestamp discontinuities as first-class signals in energy IoT anomaly detection, setting it apart from prior STGNNs that do not target temporal integrity failures.
+In contrast, STGAT treats time corruption as a first-class phenomenon, modeling device-reported timestamps as deformable signals governed by clock dynamics and overflow behavior.
+By embedding clock-aware temporal features and using graph attention to capture spatial propagation, STGAT enables principled detection of timing-layer failures, including Y2K38 disruptions, which methods assuming timestamp integrity cannot reliably identify.